ionOprita/supplierDB/Readme.md

 ```
 ro.koppel.apiKey=ff7320bfe38e2b076fd0a7aa42a4abbc
 ```
-The value behind the = sign needs to be your actual api-key obtained from the scrapingant web site.
+The value behind the = sign needs to be the api-key from the scraping agent website.

 Command line arguments
-=
+-
 Exactly two arguments are required.

 The first argument is an absolute or relative